kimpro82/My_Practice/README.md

 ## Python_Password.py (2019.05.24)
 input the correct passworld within 5 trials or die
-practice if~else, break/continue, time.sleep(), and so on
+practice if~else, break/continue, time.sleep() and so on

 ```python
 import time # for using time.sleep()